Mythreon/Mythscript/readme.md

 *This project is OPEN-SOURCE*

-Current version: 0.0
+Current version: 0.01

+- Added basic functionality for math.
-- Nothing.
+- Nothing else.